Morphology: Flowering Plants

 Root modification for food storage: Tap roots of turnip and carrot and adventitious roots of sweet potato are examples of modification of root for food storage.

-In banyan trees, hanging roots come out from branches.
+Modification for support: In banyan trees, hanging roots come out from branches.
 The hanging roots then go into the soil to provide additional support to the huge banyan tree.
 Such roots are called prop roots.
 In case of a maize plant, roots emerge out from the lower node of the stem and go into the ground.
 Such roots are called stilt roots and provide additional support.

-In plants which grow in swamps, many roots come out vertically above the ground.
+Modification for respiration: In plants which grow in swamps, many roots come out vertically above the ground.
 These are hollow roots and are called pneumatophores.
 They facilitate exchange of gases in the roots.